Foundations 1 Grading and Assessment Policy

 - Summative Medical Knowledge Assessments: Summative assessments of medical knowledge will occur at the end of each Foundations 1 Foundational Science (FS) block and in some cases at mid-point in an FS block.
 These summative assessments will consist of open-ended questions (OEQs).
 The OEQs on the summative assessments are similar in format to the Weekly Checkpoint OEQs and emphasize application of knowledge (rather than recall of facts alone), critical thinking, and written communication skills.

 - Grading: In Foundations 1, students receive one grade for each of the Interdepartmental Studies (IDS) courses.
-This grade integrates student performance in all elements within the IDS course, including the Clinical Microsystem Clerkship (CMC), Foundational Science (FS) block(s), the Core Inquiry Curriculum (CIC), and ARCH Weeks.
+This grade integrates student performance in all elements within the IDS course, including the Clinical Microsystem Clerkship (CMC), Foundational Science (FS) block(s), the Core Inquiry Curriculum (CIC), and PI/ARCH Weeks.

 - All grades are returned to students within six weeks of the end of the course.